crisward/riot-grid2/README.md

 #### on scroll

 * Go through current cells and work out which ones should be removed
-* Store the keys of these cells in an 'unused' array
+* Store the keys of these cells in an 'unused' array (one for each tag type)
 * Go though all cells and find those which are current not visible but should be
 * Add new cells into the unused slots
 * If there are more new cells than unusued, add more (for grid resizes)

 ### Callbacks
 * click - callback with array of selected rows

 ## Known issues